14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Driving distance: 500 km (320 mi)

-On the drive to Joshua Tree, we stopped at the historic town of Kingman.
+Firstly, on the drive to Joshua Tree, we stopped at the historic town of Kingman.

 We arrived at Joshua Tree National Park around midday and drove through the desert landscapes.
 Firstly, we stopped at the Cholla Cactus Garden.